Transportation Alternatives Program

 Transportation Alternatives Program Webinar

-ADOT has recorded a webinar to assist project sponsors with the application process, evaluation criteria, and provide additional information.
+ADOT will post a recorded webinar to assist project sponsors with the application process, evaluation criteria and provide additional information in early April.

 Technical Advisory Committee

-The TA Program Technical Advisory Committee (TAC) provides input and helps ADOT determine which projects to fund based on the selection criteria.
+The TA Program Technical Advisory Committee (TAC) generates a list of recommended projects to fund based on the selection criteria.
 The TAC includes membership from all regions of the state.
-Please click here to view the list of members for the 2023 funding cycle.
+Please click here to view the list of members for the 2025 funding cycle.